pottekkat/personal-website/content/posts/gateway-and-mesh.md

 {{< figure src="/images/gateway-and-mesh/cilium-mesh.png#center" title="Sidecar-less service mesh" caption="A typical service mesh requires 8 proxies for 8 services whereas eBPF-based service meshes like Cilium don't.
 Adapted from [Cilium Service Mesh – Everything You Need to Know](https://isovalent.com/blog/post/cilium-service-)" link="/images/gateway-and-mesh/cilium-mesh.png" target="_blank" class="align-center" >}}

-Service meshes also have basic ingress/egress gateways to handle north-south traffic to and from the APIs/services.
-Ingress gateways are the entry points of external traffic to a service mesh, and egress gateways allow APIs/services inside a mesh to access external APIs/services.
+Service meshes also have basic ingress/egress gateways to handle north-south traffic to and from the services.
+Ingress gateways are the entry points of external traffic to a service mesh, and egress gateways allow services inside a mesh to access external services.

 {{< figure src="/images/gateway-and-mesh/ingress-egress-mesh.png#center" title="Ingress and egress gateways with a service mesh" link="/images/gateway-and-mesh/ingress-egress-mesh.png" target="_blank" class="align-center" >}}